thiago-a-souza/MongoDB/05-Indexes.md

 // collection scan: age alone is not a prefix
 > db.people.find({"age" : 36})

-// index scan and index sort: the same order of the indexes
+// all documents are scanned and index sorting because the prefix has the same sort order
 > db.people.find().sort({"name" : 1, "age" : -1 })

-// all documents are scanned and uses index sorting
+// all documents are scanned and index sorting because the prefix has the opposite sort order
 > db.people.find().sort({"name" : -1, "age" : 1 })

-// all documents are scanned and uses in-memory sorting because the sort order is not the same/opposite
+// collection scan and in-memory sorting because the sort order is not the same/opposite
 > db.people.find().sort({"name" : 1, "age" : 1 })

 // collection scan and in-memory sorting: order is not the same/opposite